veezilla/the-c-programming-language-solutions/README.md

 # The C Programming Language (2nd Edition)
 ## Solutions

 [The C Programming Language](https://en.wikipedia.org/wiki/The_C_Programming_Language) is a computer programming book written by Brian Kernighan and Dennis Ritchie.
-It is affectionately reffered to as K&R.
+It is affectionately referred to as K&R.

 This repo contains my solutions to all the exercises.